Sales Tax Calculator

 Add Tax Vs Reverse Tax: Which Mode To Use

-People often mix these two calculations.
-Use the wrong mode and your numbers can be off enough to affect margin, reporting, and budgeting.
+It's easy to mix up these two calculations.
+Pick the wrong one, and your numbers could be off enough to mess up your margins, reporting, or budget.

 Add Tax (Forward)

-Use this when you know the listed price and need the amount to pay.
+Use this when you have the listed price and need to know the final cost.

 Formula: Final Total = Base Price x (1 + Tax Rate).